First Published March 17, 2013 by Constance

-The life of a group of Gypsies looks hard, but very romantic.
+The life of a group of Gypsies looks very hard, something out of the past.
 We have been living a stone’s throw from three large tents with real Gypsies.
 They have been camped in the field in back with their horses, carts and family.
-We watch them, amazed that their life lived from the back of a horse cart, traveling from place to place, still exists in 2013.
-And so close to the solidly middle class homes of Chinicato.
+We watch them, amazed that their life lived from the back of a horse cart, traveling from place to place, still exists today.
+Just a few steps from the solidly middle class homes of our neighborhood.

-They are, to be correct, the Romani people and have lived in Portugal since the 2nd half of the 15th Century, there are 30,000 to 50,000 in the country.
+They are, to be culturally correct, called Romanys.
+The Romani people and have lived in Portugal since the 2ndhalf of the 15th Century, there are 30,000 to 50,000 in the country.
 These are the most hated people in Europe.
-I was amazed when I went to Google to see some sites on them; it goes way beyond “don’t let your daughters near them”.
+I was amazed when I went to Google to see some sites on them; people post advice that goes way beyond “don’t let your daughters near them”.
+When they pull their horse and cart up to the supermarket, store security goes into high alert.

 This morning after picking up the day’s bread, we took a path by the soccer field that would lead us quite close to their camp.
 We passed a group of blossoming trees filling the air with a wonderful scent.
 Were they apple?
 Cherry?
-No, it was some kind of nut.
-After looking one nut over carefully we realized it was an almond.
+No, it was some kind of nut, hazelnut ?
+After looking one nut over carefully we discovered an almond and the reason for all the lovely almond pastries in the region.
 These trees are everywhere, blooming like crazy and we have been wondering what they were, mystery solved.

 The citizen stops me and points through the bushes, a sheep with her lamb was less than 50 yards away hiding in the shrubs.
 She was still breathing heavily and the baby couldn’t stand.
 Mama was licking the lamb getting it to nurse and was clearly uneasy with our attention.
 We worried about this newborn’s safety, what if one of the dogs that run freely around the neighborhood should come across it?
 Where was its flock?